dottjt/IntuitivelyIll/README.md

 # IntuitivelyIll
-Hosting for my IntuitivelyIll website.
+Hosting for my Intuitively Ill website.
+Built using Lektor, cause it's fast and static-y.